The Regional Centre for the Safeguarding of Intangible Cultural Heritage in South-Eastern Europe under the auspices of UNESCO in brief:

 The General Assembly determines the procedure and organizes the performance of the activity of the Centre, amends and supplements its key documents, examines andaccepts the annual reports, accepts and excludes members of the Centre and decides on the participation of regional intergovernmental organizations and international organizations in the work of the Centre.

-On the last session of the General Assembly held on March 10, 2015, Ms Zhulieta Sina Harasani, representative of the Ministry of Culture of Albania, was elected as a Chairman.
+In 2016 Ms Zhulieta Sina Harasani, representative of the Ministry of Culture of Albania, was the Chairperson of the General Assembly.

 The Executive Board is executive and monitoring body of the Centre.